jhmorel/Pivotier/README.md

 ### Installation

-1. Download the latest release of the addon from the [Releases](https://github.com/jhmorel/AlignToolkit/releases) page.
+1. Download the latest release of the addon from the [Releases](https://github.com/jhmorel/Pivotier/releases) page.
 2. In Blender, go to `Edit > Preferences > Add-ons`.
 3. Click `Install...` and select the downloaded ZIP file.
-4. Enable the addon by checking the box next to "AlignToolkit".
+4. Enable the addon by checking the box next to "Pivotier".

 ### Usage

-Once installed, the tools provided by Align Toolkit can be accessed through the `Object` menu in the 3D Viewport or via the shortcut keys assigned to each function.
+Once installed, the tools provided by Pivotier can be accessed through the `Object` menu in the 3D Viewport or via the shortcut keys assigned to each function.
 Refer to the documentation for detailed usage instructions and examples.

 ### About the Addon